 Special Revenue Funds are those funds with a revenue source that is specifically designated for a special purpose.
 In Naples, most of these funds are smaller, and therefore usually do not meet the criteria of a major fund.
 In the City's financial reports, the term major fund is relevant because fund statements report separate columns for the general fund and for other major governmental and enterprise funds.
-In financial reporting, major funds are funds whose revenues, expenditures/expenses, assets, or liabilities are at least 10 percent of corresponding totals for all governmental and enterprise funds.
+In financial reporting, major funds are funds whose revenues, expenditures/expenses, assets, or liabilities are at least 10 percent of corresponding totals for all governmental or enterprise funds and at least 5 percent of the aggregate amount for all governmental and enterprise funds.
 However, in the budgeting system, all funds that will have expenditures during the year are included in this report except the Pension Funds and the impact fee funds.